Mr-oxm/Basera/README.md

 # Photo Editor

-> **v0.2.0-alpha** — Early experimental release.
-Expect bugs, missing features, and breaking changes.
+> **v0.2.0-alpha** — Text layers, adjustment layers, layer styles, and major UI improvements.
+Still experimental—expect bugs.

 A **professional-grade, Photoshop-style photo editor** built in Python with a modular, extensible architecture.
 Designed for scalability, performance, and clean code — not a toy.